 • Track Your Hormonal Cycles: Use a period-tracking app or journal to note when your symptoms of ADHD and SAD worsen throughout your cycle.
 Discuss possible adjustments with your doctor during these vulnerable times.

 • Try Light Therapy: Invest in a 10,000-lux lightbox and sit in front of it for 20-30 minutes each morning to regulate your circadian rhythm and boost serotonin levels.
-Please check with your doctor before doing this it can cause mania.
+Alternatively, light glasses can provide a portable option that is easier for those with busy mornings.

 • Consult Your Healthcare Provider: Review your ADHD treatment with your doctor and discuss the possibility of adding treatments like Cognitive Behavioral Therapy for Insomnia (CBT-I) or vitamin D supplements during winter months.